MuhammadShakir-dev/Todo-list/README.md

-Got it!
-Here's the updated `README.md` to include the **images folder** and its usage in the project:

----

 # To-Do List App

 A simple and interactive To-Do List application built using **HTML**, **CSS**, and **JavaScript**.
 This app helps users to add, check/uncheck, and delete tasks, with the tasks being saved in the browser's local storage.